-A. General: Cooperate fully with University or State of Colorado so work may be carried out smoothly, without interfering with or delaying work under this Contract or work by University.
-Coordinate the Work of this Contract with work performed by University or State of Colorado.
+A. General: Cooperate fully with University so work may be carried out smoothly, without interfering with or delaying work under this Contract or work by University.
+Coordinate the Work of this Contract with work performed by University.

 1.6 WORK UNDER SEPARATE CONTRACTS